How to Stay Organized With a Checklist

 Do you have a workplace process that requires frequent checking?
 Consider automating your checklist organizer for use on a smartphone or tablet.
-Create a PDF Form or try one of the Apps listed below.
+Create a PDF form or try one of the apps listed below.

 PDF Checklist Organizer Form

 Workplaces where customers access facilities often start the day with a site audit to inspect equipment and facilities.
-Create a prioritised list, like the one below, for a designated employee to check-off or comment.
+Create a prioritized list, like the one below, for a designated employee to check-off or comment.
 Once completed, the employee saves and emails the audit checklist to a manager or OH&S officer.

-Checklist Apps For PC, Smartphones and Tablets
+Checklist Apps for PC, Smartphones and Tablets

 If you don't want to carry a notebook around, these apps can also help you get organized.

 Apple's iOS comes with a standard Reminder app.
 Use this as an alternative process to keep you organized.